-- Tuition discounts for military personnel available.
+- University of Maryland tuition is discounted for military personnel available.

 - Online programs use no-cost digital materials in every course.

 - Learners may receive credit for prior experience, including training, military service, and exams.